shibdib/SlothBot/readme.md

 For discussion or support join the **#overlord-bot** channel on slack.

-If you're interested in joining the Overlords Alliance, join the **#overlords** channel on slack.

 _This was made as a way for me to learn JS, so excuse any horrible practices you may encounter.
 Slowly refactoring the really ugly stuff._

 ##Current Features